kjqmiller/SubTracker/README.md

 #### Disclaimer - A major lesson learned with the project was to better document the learning process.
 As I am making this README after finishing, I may have forgotten or otherwise made mistakes on some setup details.
 Hopefully though the following should work, or at least get you on the right path.

 ### Setting up Reddit account and developer application
-To create a Reddit instance you will need to create a Reddit instance using praw.
+You will need to create a Reddit instance using praw.
 In order to do this you must have a Reddit account which, if you don't already have one, can be created [here](https://www.reddit.com/register/?dest=https%3A%2F%2Fwww.reddit.com%2F).
 After you have an account, follow the **First Steps** found [here](https://github.com/reddit-archive/reddit/wiki/OAuth2-Quick-Start-Example#first-steps) to set up your application and get your `client_id` and `client_secret`.

 ### Setting up AWS account
-asdfasfdasdf
+* Get `.pem` file
+* Setting up roles, permissions, IAM, etc

 ### Setting up Lambda
-asdfasdfasdf
+* Runtime ended up Python 3.7
+* Needed to add `/tmp/` to deployment
+* Set up to run `reddit.Handler()`
+* Printing to log groups

+### Setting up EventBridge
+* Running with CRON or interval
+* Connect to Lambda as a trigger

+### Setting up Cloudwatch
+* Set up log groups

 ### Setting up S3
-asdfasdfasdf
+* Flat file system

+### Deploying Code
-### Creating Deployment package
+* Creating deployment package
-asdfasdfasdf
+* Terminal command to remove excess files
+* Making sure to download `linux_any` versions of dependencies with correct Python versions
+* Zipping files/folders and uploading to S3
+* Connecting Lambda to S3 deployment package location